 Rather: Find peace.

-I gently remind clients that the reason my team is here is because old process isn’t sustainable.
+I gently remind clients that the reason my team is here is because old processes aren’t sustainable.
 Yes, you will retrain your day-to-day activities; however, the new process will take less time and be more efficient.
 Finding peace in “we are here to improve” will help keep everyone on the same page and driving towards success.

 The frustration in the room is often palpable and almost every person is saying this in their heads: “I already have a full-time job and now on top of that, you want me to find time to implement something new!”
 Not only that, there’s a huge amount of pressure for these types of projects.
 Frustration immediately mounts as most employees feel trapped in the situation.